QUOTES-Reaction to death of Italian business tycoon Del Vecchio | Business

 - Italy

 Leonardo Del Vecchio, the chairman of spectacles maker EssilorLuxottica and one of Italy's wealthiest business figures, has died aged 87.
-Designer Giorgio Armani
+Prime Minister Mario Draghi

+"A leading figure in Italian business for more than 60 years, Del Vecchio created one of the country's largest companies from humble beginnings... he has always combined international openness with a focus on social and local issues."
+"Del Vecchio was a great Italian: he brought the community of Agordo and the entire country into the center of the world of innovation."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)